woocommerce/woocommerce/readme.txt

 * Feature - Reports - New design, export csvs, more data.
 * Feature - Ability to link past orders to a customer (before they registered).
 * Feature - Authorize option for paypal standard.
+* Feature - Separate options for countries you can ship to and sell to.
 * Tweak - Added filter to check the 'Create account' checkbox on checkout by default.
 * Tweak - Update CPT parameters for 'product_variation' and 'shop_coupon' to be no longer public.
 * Tweak - COD processing instead of on-hold.